diffpy/diffpy.pdffit2/README.rst

    ::
    python -m diffpy.pdffit2.tests.rundeps
 - Some helpful installation notes
    - If you a gsl fatal error when trying to install on Linux, make sure you have installed GNU scientific library.
-If not it is not instaled use:
+If not it is not installed use:
    ::
       sudo apt-get install libgsl-dev